 This is something my Nonnie taught me, and it’s probably my favorite entertaining trick.
 I like to set my dinner table ideally a week ahead.
 Of course, that’s not possible if it’s a table you use every day.
 If that’s not possible, at least the night before.
 It’s one more thing you can cross off your checklist early.
 Plus you’ll be guaranteed to have the table set and looking pretty when guests arrive.

 Tip 10: Create a Seasonal Tablescape

 When setting your table, don’t stress too much about making it perfect.
 I love the imperfect-perfect look.
 My best budget tip for creating an elegant tablescape is to incorporate the food onto the table.
 My favorite thing to do is to use fresh produce around my table to add pops of color.
 I certainly love a bouquet of flowers, but food can be equally beautiful, if not prettier.
 In addition, I like to surround the table with candles, use fresh herbs for greenery, and seasonal fruit for color.

-Lastly, if you make a dish from our 2021 Thanksgiving Menu and Guide be sure to leave a comment and/or give this recipe a rating!
+Lastly, if you make a dish from our 2022 Thanksgiving Menu and Guide be sure to leave a comment and/or give this recipe a rating!
 Above all, I love to hear from you guys and always do my best to respond to each and every comment.
 And of course, if you do make this recipe, don’t forget to tag me on Instagram!
-Looking through the photos of recipes you all have made is my favorite!
+Looking through the photos of recipes you all have made is certainly my favorite!